 What you need to know first is that technically, Rolex hasn’t changed anything about the beloved, modern Daytona except the dial.
 The watch is outfitted with the same 40mm case and black ceramic or gold bezel.
 They have even kept the trusty 4130 movement.
 You also still have two options for the bracelet, either a classic Oyster bracelet in matching gold, or a titanium-enforced Oysterflex rubber bracelet.
 So what shines about this new Daytona?
-It’s definitely that shimmering Meteorite Dial.
+It’s that shimmering Meteorite Dial.

 Model: Cosmograph Daytona